Giveaway ends June 09, 2023.

 This DIY fabric basket (tutorial coming soon) is simple, soft, and fits beautifully into any nursery décor.
 You can use it to store baby essentials like diapers, wipes, lotions, or tiny socks.
 Later, it can become a toy basket in your baby’s play space: no firm edges to fall on.

-If you are a confident seamstress, you will enjoy sewing a Baby Nest (also called a baby lounger):
+If you are fairly experienced with sewing, you will enjoy sewing a Baby Nest (also called a baby lounger).
+I made this Nest using Peek-a-boo Pattern Shop’s Lullaby Line Baby Nest pattern:

 The Nest is a clean and cozy space for supervised play, tummy time, diaper changes, and rest.
 Use the Baby Nest at home or bring it along on all of your adventures!